wofsauge/IsaacDocs/docs/EntityPlayer.md

 ### Controls·Cooldown {: aria-label='Variables' }
 [ ](#){: .alldlc .tooltip .badge }
 #### int ControlsCooldown  {: .copyable aria-label='Variables' }
+Specifies the number of frames the player's controls should be disabled.
+Decrements by 1 every frame, until it reaches 0.
+Used by the paralysis pill effect.

+At 0 or less, does not block player control.
 ___
 ### Controls·Enabled {: aria-label='Variables' }
 [ ](#){: .alldlc .tooltip .badge }